csvance/csvance.github.io/_pages/portfolio/index.md

 ## ML Models

 ### Sentence Structure and Style Model
-- Multiple Classification Recurrent Neural Network with learns sentence structure and capitalization style
+- [Recurrent Neural Network][rnn] with learns sentence structure and capitalization style
+- Multiple Classification
 - Can be used to generate a structure without being seeded with an initial sequence
+- Implemented in [Keras][keras]
-- 120 Features and Classifications
+- 120 Classifications
 - [Github][structure-model]

 ### Positional Vector Markov Chain